LaudRam/Python_Final_Project_ExploreAI/README.md

 ### Installing packages in the environment

 It is paramount that the libraries are installed on your enivironment before importing.
-Use the the package manager and requirements.txt file to install required libraries as demonstrated below:
+Use the the package manager and requirements.txt file to install required libraries as demonstrated below.

 ```bash
 conda install pip #Installs package manager